Koin101/ai-game/README.md

 In the end we did not choose to use this way of generating the levels.
 As you can see in the levels above there are some visual artifacts and they are a bit bland.
 It was very hard to create a level with objects in the background.
 Thus leading to little depth in the image.
 So we changed gears.

+Name exact models used etc.

 ### Second Idea
+We wanted more detail and depth for our levels.
+So instead of generating an image around the level we turned it around and designed the level after generating an image.
+We came across a very cool pixel like SD2.1 model named [PIXHELL](https://civitai.com/models/21276/pixhell).
+The game is played with a resolution of 1920x1080